rizkyveerman/destinology-app/README.md

 ## Project Overview

-Destinology is an innovative Android application designed to address Indonesia's Middle Income Trap challenge by leveraging technology to boost its tourism sector.
-The project focuses on answering the question: "How can innovation revitalize Indonesia's tourism for sustainable economic growth?"
-The solution is Destinology, a machine learning-based app for personalized travel planning, providing detailed destination information, landmark detection, and tailored recommendations to enhance tourist experiences.
-The goal is to drive long-term economic stability by transforming Indonesia's rich natural and cultural assets into sustainable economic drivers.
+Indonesia has a lot of potential with its tourism sector.
+There's a lot improvement that can be done and we come up with an app that can enhance user experience before and during travel.
+We conclude that itinerary planners that give recommendations based on user preferences are a suitable solution.
+During the travel, sometimes tourist stumble upon a landmark that peek their interest.
+It's hard to know what that landmark just by searching its physical features.
+To solve this problem, our app has a feature of landmark recognition and also gives a couple of fun fact about the recognized landmark.

-## Features
+## Project Scope

-### Machine Learning Path
+### Machine Learning

 - Utilizes TensorFlow for giving personalized recommendations on itinerary planners.
 - Employs machine learning models for landmark detection to enhance the tourist experience.

-### Cloud Computing Path
+### Cloud Computing

 - Implements a user registration and login system using APIs for authentication.
 - Stores and manages assets in Google Cloud Storage for efficient data handling.
 - Deploys machine learning models to the cloud for scalability and accessibility.

-### Mobile Development Path
+### Mobile Development

 - Designs & develops a user-friendly UI design for the Android application.
 - Implements the Android application using Kotlin, integrating all the features seamlessly.